SharkSnack/shiren-5/content/system/dungeon-features.md

 2. The wind blows harder.
 3. The wind gusts vigorously!

+### Ominous Aura

+Dungeons can have a 2nd anti-linger mechanic besides Wind of Kron called Ominous Aura on certain floors.<br/>If enabled, a warning is displayed and a Maneater roll flag gets set after a set number of turns elapse.<br/>From that point, every time a new monster is generated, the game rolls for Maneater.

+If the Maneater roll:

+- Succeeds - Music changes, Maneaters are added to the monster table, and a Maneater appears.
+- Fails - Monster table remains unchanged, roll again next spawn.

+About Maneaters:

+- Very high attack power, swift action speed when Shiren is in view, and roars inflict Paralyzed status.
+- Offer lots of experience points and skill points, high item drop rate (Shop table).
+- Dark Maneaters spawn at night in dungeons with a day and night cycle.
+    - None of the initial monsters will be Maneaters when time of day changes.

 ### Hidden Room

 Room buried inside a wall, which can be revealed by attacking the room's edge.<br/>